asavaribhelawe/todo_reminder_app/README.md

 https://todo-reminder-app-6343.onrender.com

 ### Running Tests
 To run tests, save the test_app.py file in your pc.
+Make sure your have 'pytest' dependency installed.
 In cmd, navigate to the location of the file, and then use follwoing command:
  ```bash
     pytest test_app.py